browserengineering/book/book/security.md

 expiration dates, but this `Set-Cookie` / `Cookie` mechanism is the core principle.

 Servers use cookies to assign identities to their users.
-For example, let's write a login system for our guest book.
+Let's use them to write a login system for our guest book.
 Each user will be identified by a long random number stored in the `token` cookie.[^secure-random] The server will either extract a token from the `Cookie` header, or generate a new one for new visitors: